Jeetah/Angular-2-Playground/README.md

 Mainly based on the official "Tour of Heroes" tutorials (merged into one project)

 ## Shows
-- All basic Angular 2 features according to official quick & long tutorials as well as the developer guide
+- Nearly all basic Angular 2 features according to official quick & long tutorials as well as the developer guide
-- Reactive Streams (especially type-ahead) for search against Wikipedia API
+- RxJs Reactive Streams (especially type-ahead) for search against Wikipedia API
+- Ng2-Bootstrap Typeahead Search

 ## Includes
 - Json Mock Server as "backend"

 ## Work in progress
-- Ng2-Bootstrap Showcases
+- Further Ng2-Bootstrap Showcases